wp-plugins/related-youtube-videos/readme.txt

 **[relatedYouTubeVideos relation="keywords" terms="fast cars" max="2" random="10"]** will actually request 10 videos from YouTube but only show 2 random ones out of that 10.

 So RANDOM will determine the size of the pool MAX videos will be chosen from.

+= System Requirements =

+In order to run this plugin you need the following components installed and enabled in your server and PHP environment:

+* PHP 5.1.2+
+* SimpleXML (usually is enabled by default anyways)
+* cURL (preferred) or fopen/fsockopen
+* OpenSSL + HTTPS wrapper (is only required if cURL is not available)
+* WordPress 3.0+

+In general you should not have to worry about these things since they're included in most web hosting packages nowadays.
+But to be sure you can download and install this plugin and then check the backend page.
+There is a "System Requirements" section that will show you exactly if you can good to go or if there is any problem.

+In case you're getting a "URL file-access is disabled in the server configuration" error you should make sure your PHP.ini file contains these two lines:

+  allow_url_include = on

+  allow_url_fopen = on

 = Available Languages: =
 * English